laravel/nova-docs/4.0/resources/fields.md

 }
 ```

-On your detail page, you may wish to show a combined name, followed by the job title.
-In order to do this, you could add a `fieldsForDetail` method which returns a separate list of fields:
+On your detail page, you may wish to show a combined name via a computed field, followed by the job title.
+In order to do this, you could add a `fieldsForDetail` method to the resource class which returns a separate list of fields that should only be displayed on the resource's detail page:

 ```php
 /**